dmorrill10/acpc_dealer/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

-Please test your changes, otherwise I may not be able to find the time to incorporate them into this project.
+Please include tests with your changes, otherwise I may not be able to find the time to incorporate them into this project.

 Copyright
 ---------